bobzhang/zip.mbt/MIGRATION.md

 - MoonBit String is utf16, MoonBit supports UInt16, Int16, UInt32, Int32, UInt64, Int64 more rich data types

 [Moonbit](./MoonBit.md) contains more information about MoonBit and its toolchain

+# Align features

+Maintain a checklist of which features are missed in the MoonBit library, and try to add tests and implement them one by one